Joaquín de Orbegoso

-Joaquín de Orbegoso Seoane (24 June 1979) is a Peruvian actor of Spanish descent most known for his role in the TV series Al Fondo Hay Sitio.
+Joaquín de Orbegoso Seoane (born 24 June 1979) is a Peruvian actor of Spanish descent most known for his role in the TV series Al Fondo Hay Sitio.

 He starred in the soap operas Ana Cristina (2011) and Corazón de fuego (2011–12).
 He starred in the musical West Side Story (2011) as Riff Lorton.

 He is the son of Guillermo de Orbegoso Orbegoso and Regina Seoane Morla, and half brother of the actress Katia Condos.
 He studied Psychology at the Pontificia Universidad Católica del Perú.